SurenBono/cc/README.md

 - run with
 - ./Verus-Desktop-v1.2.4-2-x86_64.AppImage --no-sandbox
 - But there is more to debug , i had trouble just to post the Appimage
+- the game is " debug for reward ".

 -EOF-